Skip to content

 Deafness

-Deafness is common in dogs with white fur.
+Deafness is most common in dogs with white fur.
 It can be hereditary or caused by ear infections or growths.
 Some dogs are born deaf, while others become deaf as they get older.

 If your dog is suffering from hearing loss, you’ll notice their lack of response to noises.
 This includes speaking to them, opening doors and loud bangs such as fireworks.
-Deaf dogs do sleep well though - as noises won't wake them.
+Deaf dogs do sleep well though as noises won't wake them.

 Deaf dogs can still live long, happy lives and you can train your pet using hand signals.
 You just need to be careful when you take them for a walk.
 If you let them off the lead and they run off, they won’t be able to hear you calling them.